 This morning, I watched a really interesting TED talk by Rory Vaden, entitled ‘How to Multiply Your Time.’
 There’s a wealth of information on the internet relating to work-life balance and I’m keen to try any new ideas or strategies that may help me find more peace both inside and outside of the classroom.
 Click here to watch the video.
 I’ve broken this down and suggested how this might apply to teaching professionals below, though it could be applied to any professional or indeed any human being who has stuff to do.
 I’ve already used the questioning to eliminate a few summer housework jobs!

 Vaden discusses prioritising in the modern age and what he calls it ‘3D thinking.’
 Before you start any task, he suggests that you consider these three questions:

 How much does it matter?

 How long will it matter for?

 This is so simple but very effective.
-Often teachers find themselves so busy with day to day teaching, planning, marking, emails and admin, that they forget to actually ask anything before they sit down to work on an evening.
+Often teachers find themselves so busy with day to day teaching, planning, marking, emails and admin, that they forget to actually ask anything before they sit down to work.
 I know that this isn’t part of my own working routine.